SocNavData/SocNav3/README.md

 ## Baseline

 The SocNav3 dataset has been used to train an RNN-based ALT metric model.
-The code to train and test the model is available in _baseline_.
+The code to train and test the model is available in the _baseline_ subdirectory.

 ### Model training